 Existing After School Education and Safety (ASES) and 21st Community Learning Centers (21st CCLC) Elementary and Middle School grantees.
 ASES, 21st CCLC Elementary/Middle School, and the ELO-P should be considered a single, comprehensive program.
 In coordinating all these funding streams to move towards a single program, the expectation is that the most stringent requirements will be adopted for program guidance.
 If one or both grants are held, please describe how the ELO-P funding will be used to create one comprehensive and universal Expanded Learning Program.

-The Fallbrook Union Elementary School District ASES program and the Expanded Learning Opportunity plan will be considered a single, comprehensive program.
-We are moving towards a single program in coordinating all funding streams.
+Fallbrook Union Elementary School District ASES program and the Expanded Learning Opportunity plan will be considered a single, comprehensive program.
+We are moving towards a single program in coordinating all these funding streams.
 The ELO-P funding will be used to create one comprehensive and universal Expanded Learning Program and expand our afterschool programs, including ASES.
 The ELO-P funding will create afterschool programs at the schools that do not currently operate under the ASES grant.
-These programs will be the ELO- afterschool programs at Maie Ellis Elementary, Mary Fay Pendleton, and San Onofre School.
-San Onofre School is the only school without an afterschool program supported by FUESD.
+These programs will be ELO- afterschool programs at Maie Ellis Elementary, Mary Fay Pendleton, and San Onofre School.
+San Onofre school is the only school without an afterschool program supported by FUESD.
 A copy of the MOU for the additional afterschool program is attached to this document MEMORANDUM OF UNDERSTANDING.
-The San Onofre Program will be staffed by a Boys and Girls Club lead team member and five support staff, including a 3.9-hour receptionist.
-Each site program will be funded by ELO and prioritize our unduplicated students.
+The San Onofre Program will be staffed by one Boys and Girls Club lead and five support staff, including a 3.9-hour receptionist.
+Each site program will be funded by ELO and prioritize our Unduplicated students.

-Transitional Kindergarten and Kindergarten

-Programs serving transitional kindergarten or kindergarten pupils shall maintain a pupil-to-staff member ratio of no more than 10 to 1.
+Transitional Kindergarten and Kindergarten Programs serving transitional kindergarten or kindergarten pupils shall maintain a pupil-to-staff member ratio of no more than 10 to 1.
 (EC Section 46120[b][2][D]).
-Please address the proposed schedule and plan for recruiting and preparing staff to work in the program, including supporting them to understand how to work with younger children.
-How will the lower pupil-to-staff ratio be maintained?
-How will the curriculum and program be developmentally-informed to address this younger age group?

-In May 2022, the district expanded the TK program to add teachers at each site and classroom assistants for the 22-23 school year.
+In May 2022, the district expanded its TK program to add teachers at each site and classroom assistants for the 22-23 school year.
 Each school site was granted a classroom assistant to support each TK classroom.
 The additional staff will ensure that we maintain the lower pupil-to-staff ratio of 10:1.

 The existing curriculum and program have been developmentally appropriate for our TK students.
-Training and professional development will continue to be provided by the ELO Department in coordination with the Curriculum and Instruction Department.
+Training and professional development will continue to be provided by the ELO Department in coordination with Curriculum and Instruction Department.
 The TK Curriculum is the following:

-- 1. English/ELD/Science/Social Studies- Benchmark Ready to Advance
+- English/ELD/Science/Social Studies- Benchmark Ready to Advance

-- 2. Math- Every Day and Math Their Way
+- Math- Every Day and Math Their Way

-- 3. Writing- Handwriting Without Tears
+- Writing- Handwriting Without Tears

-- 4. Reading-Learning Dynamics
+- Reading- Learning Dynamics